-Prepare a PC to develop for UBOS using Arch Linux
+Prepare a PC for installing Arch Linux

 On a different computer, download a 64bit Arch Linux boot image from here and save it in a convenient place.
 You only need it for the installation and you can delete it later.

 Write the downloaded image to a medium (like a USB boot stick) from which you can boot your PC.
 Other than the filename being different, it works just the same as writing a UBOS image to a boot stick, which is documented at Writing a disk image to a USB stick or SD card or on the Arch Linux wiki.

 Insert your boot medium, and boot your PC from that medium.
 Depending on that computer’s BIOS, you may have to set its BIOS to allow booting from USB first, or change the boot order, so the computer actually boots from the USB flash drive and not some other drive.
 Some BIOSs are less than friendly about this and hide this setting in very strange places, and you may need to experiment some.

 The Arch Linux boot loader has several options.
 The first one (

 Boot Arch Linux (x86_64)) is the one you want to select.
 Press the Return key.